-A major question asked in Congress and among U.S. allies and other countries has been whether President Bush might use military action to delay or halt Iran's nuclear program.
-Although some Members publicly oppose such action, others fear that containment might not succeed and that Iran's nuclear program should be stopped before Iran possesses a working nuclear device.
-In discussing possible military options against Iran's nuclear facilities, President Bush has repeatedly maintained that "all options are on the table" - a position he reiterated after the release of the NIE, even though most observers see the NIE as lessening the chance of U.S. conflict with Iran.
-A U.S. ground invasion to remove Iran's regime has not, at any time, appeared to be under serious consideration; most experts believe U.S. forces are spread too thin to undertake such action, including about 160,000 deployed in Iraq, and that U.S. forces would be greeted with hostility.
+A key question in Congress and among U.S. allies and other countries has been whether President Bush might use military action to delay or halt Iran's nuclear program.
+Others believe that there is a growing chance of U.S. military action against Iran's efforts to arm and train Shiite militias in Iraq, with such action perhaps expanding to include Iran's nuclear or other sites.
+Although some Members publicly oppose most forms of military action against Iran, others fear that diplomacy and sanctions might not succeed and that Iran's nuclear program should be stopped before Iran possesses a working nuclear device, notwithstanding the consequences.
+In discussing possible military options against Iran's nuclear facilities, President Bush has repeatedly maintained that "all options are on the table" - a position he reiterated after the release of the NIE - even though most observers see the NIE as lessening the chance of U.S. conflict with Iran.
+A U.S. ground invasion to remove Iran's regime has not, at any time, appeared to be under serious consideration; most experts believe U.S. forces are spread too thin to undertake such action, including about 150,000 deployed in Iraq, and that U.S. forces would be greeted with hostility.
+The Commander of U.S. Central Command, Admiral William Fallon, was considered an opponent of military action against Iran; his resignation in March 2008, which followed the release of a prominent profile on him by Esquire magazine ("The Man Between War and Peace"), was seen by some as an indication the Administration might be seriously considering such action.